caido/documentation/src/reference/features/proxy/http_history.md

 ::: tip TIPS

 - [Applying a Scope Preset](../overview/scope.md) is supported by HTTP History.
+- [Applying a Filter Preset](../overview/filters.md) is supported by HTTP History.
 - Clicking the column names (_located at the top and spanning horizontally_) within the top request list pane will sort the requests by the selected column category.
 View the [Sorting by Properties](../overview/sorting.md) documentation for more information.
 - To send a request to `Replay` from `HTTP History`, either right-click inside the request pane or focus the request pane and use `CTRL+R`.
 - To send a request to `Automate` from `HTTP History`, either right-click inside the request pane or focus the request pane and use `CTRL+M`.